Dassault Mirage 2000: India

 While India had the option to procure additional Mirage 2000s, the Indian government later opted to procure the single-seater MiG-29 despite the willingness of the IAF to continue with the Mirage 2000s.
 The first seven Mirage 2000 aircraft were delivered to India on 29 June 1985 and the IAF became the first foreign user of the type.
 They were renamed as Vajra (thunderbolt in Sanskrit), and were inducted to the No. 7 Squadron of the IAF.
 The initial batch of the aircraft were equipped with Snecma M53-5 engines, as India did not want to wait for the introduction of the upgraded Snecma M53-P2 engines, and these were named as "Mirage 2000H5" and "Mirage 2000TH5" respectively.
 The later single and two-seater aircraft powered by the M53-5P2, were named as "Mirage 2000H" and "Mirage 2000TH" respectively.
 Subsequently, the earlier aircraft were also equipped with the upgraded engines.
 The No. 1 Squadron (the Tigers) was formally designated a Mirage 2000 unit in January 1986, and received the second batch of the aircraft.
 Within 12 months of the first delivery, the IAF had received the first batch of 40 aircraft.
 The Indian government signed a follow-on order for nine aircraft in 1986.
 The order consisting of six Mirage 2000H single-seaters and three Mirage 2000TH two-seaters were delivered from 1987 to 1988.
-The Indian Mirage fleet encountered operational difficulties in the late 1990s due to maintenance issues.
-In 1995, the Indian government's comptroller and auditor general flagged delays in the construction of overhaul facilities and a shortage of spare parts, which had led to the fleet being unable to meet its required flying hours.
-India purchased ATLIS II targeting pods and Bombe Guidée Laser Arcole 1,000 kg laser-guided bombs to equip the Mirage aircraft.
-The IAF planned to procure cheaper US made Paveway II laser-guided bombs to augment the arsenal.
-However, due to an incorrect order, and the subsequent US-led embargo on India as a consequence of the Pokhran-II nuclear tests, Indian was unable to procure the necessary replacement parts, and had to manufacture them indigenously.